Robot Vacuum Cleaner

 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level approximately 3′ away from the vacuum.

 All robot vacuum reviews on Modern Castle are put through a standard assessment of battery size, run time, life, and replacement cost.

 |Charging Time||2-3 hours|

 |Run Time||60 minutes|

 |Replacement Cost||Check Price|

 Being that this is a robot vacuum, the main element to this unit is its battery.
 Without a battery, the Roomba 890 cannot operate.
 To that end, the battery included with the purchase of the 890 is not going to last forever; therefore, we explore what battery replacement options available.

 The value of the Roomba 890 is hard to beat.
-Although the vacuum is priced around $500, the performance and quality you receive for this price are undeniable.
+Although the vacuum is priced around the $$ moderate pricing tier, the performance and quality you receive for this price are undeniable.
 If you like the idea of a robot vacuum and don’t mind spending some extra money for a higher quality product, then the Roomba 890 may be a good fit for you.